How to Fix iCloud Restore Stuck Problem

 Solution 3: Stop Restoring from iCloud Backup

-You can try to stop restoring from iCloud backup in order to get rid of an issue, iPhone restore from iCloud stuck.
+You can try to stop restoring from iCloud backup in order to get rid of iPhone restore from iCloud stuck on estimating time remaining.
 To do the job, there is no need for a computer and new iCloud restore from backup unless you witness things are missing.
 However, follow the below steps to stop iCloud restore that’s stuck:

 - Step 1: On your iPhone, open the “Settings” app.